Five ways to grow your tax and accounting practice

 - It is important to keep in mind that more traditional methods of marketing, such as sending out direct mail, advertising in the local area, and sponsoring events, may still be effective for your clinic.

-4. Make friends and influence people
+4. Make friends and exert influence

 The power of this technology lies in its network.
 Even in this day of digitalisation, it remains one of the most influential methods for the success of place-based businesses.